History of Yemen: Rasulid Dynasty

 The Rasulid Dynasty was established in 1229 by Umar ibn Rasul.
 Umar ibn Rasul was appointed deputy governor by the Ayyubids in 1223.
 When the last Ayyubid ruler left Yemen in 1229, Umar stayed in the country as caretaker.
 He subsequently declared himself an independent king by assuming the title al-Malik Al-Mansur (the king assisted by Allah).
-Umar established the Rasulid dynasty on a firm foundation and expanded its territory to include the area from Dhofar to Mecca Umar first established himself at Zabid, then moved into the mountainous interior, taking the important highland centre Sana'a.
+Umar established the Rasulid dynasty on a firm foundation and expanded its territory to include the area from Dhofar to Mecca Umar first established himself at Zabid, then moved into the mountainous interior, taking the important highland centre Sanaa.
 However, the Rasulid capitals were Zabid and Ta'izz.
 He was assassinated by his nephew in 1249.
 Omar's son Yousef defeated the faction led by his father assassins and crushed several counter-attacks by the Zaydi imams who still held on in the northern highland.
 It was mainly because of the victories which he scored over his rivals that he assumed the honorific title al-Muzaffar (the victorious).
 After the fall of Baghdad to the Mongols in 1258, al-Muzaffar Yusuf I appropriated the title of caliph.
 He chose the city of Ta'izz to become the political capital of the kingdom because of its strategic location and proximity to Aden.
 Al-Muzaffar Yusuf I died in 1296 having reigned for 47 years.
 When the news of his death reached the Zaydi imam Al-Mutawakkil al-Mutahhar bin Yahya he commented by saying:

 The greatest king of Yemen, the Muawiyah of the time, has died.
 His pens used to break our lances and swords to pieces.